tjather/Car-Dealership-Simulation/README.md

 ### **Multi-Branch FNCD Simulation**

--The simulation runs for 30 days, managing multiple FNCD branches, handling staff and vehicles dynamically.
+The simulation runs for 30 days, managing multiple FNCD branches, handling staff and vehicles dynamically.
 The simulation results and logs are stored in `SimResults.txt` and `/Logger/`.
 - There are two dealership locations (North FNCD & South FNCD) operate independently.
 - Each location has its own budget, staff, inventory, and sales performance.
 - Each dealership automatically receive additional funding when needed to prevent.